 network effectsintangible assetsbrand

-Disruption: Medium due to evolving travel preferences and regulatory scrutiny but mitigated by scale and brand strength.
+Disruption: Medium due to evolving travel patterns and competition from alternative lodging platforms, but Marriott's scale and brand portfolio mitigate major disruption.

 QuantHub Research